aomdahl/gleanr_workflow/README.md

 # GLEANR: GWAS latent embeddings accounting for noise and regularization
-GLEANER is a matrix factorization method to estimate sparse latent genetic factors of pleiotropy across GWAS.
+GLEANER is a GWAS matrix factorization tool to estimate sparse latent pleiotropic genetic factors.
+Factors map traits to a distribution of SNP effects that may capture biological pathways or mechanisms shared by these traits.
 This repo contains the `gleanr` R package, in addition to helpful pipeline scripts to implement and use the package.

 ## Installing GLEANR